-- Contract Co., the entity which to which NTIA will transfer the responsibility for IANA. - The Multistakeholder Review Team (MRT) which will oversee most of the aspects of the IANA contract. - The Customer Standing Committee (CSC) composed primarily of representatives of registry operators and will do routine review of IANA operations (set service levels and review reports). - The Independent Appeal Panel (IAP) which will provide a mechanism to question whether IANA is implementing policy properly.
+- Contract Co., the entity which to which NTIA will transfer the responsibility for IANA. - The Multistakeholder Review Team (MRT) which will oversee most of the aspects of the IANA contract. - The Customer Standing Committee (CSC) composed primarily of representatives of registry operators and will do routine review of IANA operations (set service levels and review reports). - The Independent Appeal Panel (IAP) which will provide a mechanism for any affected party to challenge whether IANA has implemented policy properly.

 The ALAC strongly supports the IAP.
-Although there have not been cases where this has been needed, it is important to provide an appeal process should any of the concerned parties need it in the future.
-With the potential for "redelegation" of New gTLDs, this becomes even more important.
+Although there have not been many cases where this has been needed, it is important to provide an appeal process should any of the concerned parties need it in the future.
+With the potential for redelegation of New gTLDs, this becomes even more important.